 And as part of our promise to always be transparent, we’ll be keeping you updated with who we have been supporting, what we have been doing, where the money has gone and what impact it’s had.

 In our first 3 years of business, we have now donated over 250 hours of volunteering and over £42,000+ to 4 amazing local charities that are total superheroes.

 (*If you want to recommend a charity, we’d be really keen to hear your ideas.)

 Changes Bristol is a grassroots mental health charity that has been providing peer support groups since 2004.
-Changes Bristol offers a support network which anyone can access.
+They offer a support network which anyone can access.
 You don’t need a GP referral, there are no waiting lists, and you can access the support for as long as you need it.

 With the help of trained mental health facilitators, these safe, confidential groups enable people to work together to improve their mental health.

 In 2018, we supported homeless people in our community via Caring in Bristol.

 Bristol has one of the highest rates of homelessness anywhere in the country, it’s around twice as high as the national average.